 The SO part of the SOAR focuses on your internal business, it’s populated by looking at resources, products, processes.
 The AR is all about your Aspirations, where do you want to get to, and about measuring your success via Results.

-There’s no negatives in SOAR – only positives – so we strongly recommend you’d conduct a SWOT before you put together your SOAR otherwise you miss most.
+There are no negatives in SOAR – only positives – so we strongly recommend you’d complete a SWOT Analysis before you put together your SOAR otherwise you could miss key factors to consider in your strategic thinking.

 If you’ve already created a SWOT then you have done this section – skip to Step 3.